ALCOVA Milan Design Week 2021

 Each one, in its own way, represents today's reality, where more and more often the official storytelling of the "Authors" is replaced by spontaneous self-narratives, in which immediacy and form prevail over content.
 Everything becomes participatory, everything is collective, and yet less and less attention is paid to the Res Publica.

-The Evergreen cargo ship stuck in the Suez Canal has become a symbolic image of a society where goods are still moving too much compared to data.
+The Evergreen cargo ship stuck in the Suez Canal has become a symbolic image of a society where goods still move too much compared to data.
 Yet about 2.5 quintillion bytes are created

-In this context, (how) do we still interrogate ourselves about beauty?
+according to scientific rules, to reconstruct a complex message that can produce culture, rather than a simplification?In this context, (how) do we still interrogate ourselves about beauty?
 Does this become an “analogic” gaze that produces nostalgic effects, a technical virtuosity that challenges the impossible or an element of the unconscious?

 Beka & Lemoine

-Studio Folder (agency for visual research )
+Agency for visual research